For Federal, State and Crimson Scholar Work-Study Programs

 The hiring department must calculate the number of hours the student will be able to work per week without exceeding the award.
 Make sure the award screen shows a current date.
 It is recommended employers request a current copy of the award screen to alert the employer of changes in the total award.

 Under Earnings Calculator located on the Employers page.
 A link has been provided to an Excel spreadsheet, designed to be used as an earning calculator.

 Note: The award reflects the total amount the employee may earn, not the matching figure.
 It is the responsibility of the employer to ensure that earnings do not exceed the award.

-Students are awarded on an individual basis, and an award is the maximum amount that may be earned by the student during the specified award period.
+Students are awarded on an individual basis, and an award is a maximum amount that may be earned by the student during the specified award period.
 However, the award reflects the 100% earnings amount, not the matching percentage.
 It is recommended employers reconcile monthly accounts to ensure the department has been charged correctly for its portion of work-study payroll.
 Also, it is recommended that employers periodically request copies of work-study award screens to monitor award changes and earnings-to-date.
 If earnings exceed the award, the employer must pay 100% of the student’s salary.
 Awards are subject to revision, increase or decrease, and/or availability of funding.
-The award goes to the student not the department.
+The award goes to the student, not the department.
 Therefore, if a student changes jobs, he/she needs to provide a current copy of the award screen to the new employer.
-Earnings on the award screen are usually current as of the last pay date.
+Earnings on the award screen are usually current as of the last pay-date.